ministryofjustice/cloud-platform-infrastructure/Create-Cluster.md

    ### Recovering Environments

-1. Cloud-Platform Environments directory has all the current environments/ namespaces.
-If you make a merge into master, the pipeline should apply in within the namespaces directory / manual apply.
+1. All the environments created within a cluster is on github, so any trigger of the pipeline will create all environments under namespaces/$cluster_name.
+You can recover the namespaces and service account via triggering the pipeline.